-&lt;sup>29 San Mateo County Juvenile Justice Realignment Block Grant Annual Plan
+28 San Mateo County Juvenile Justice Realignment Block Grant Annual Plan

-Post Release: Reentry Services X Re-entry services are currently contracted out to FLY Case managers for FLY report that re-entry services are limited to 9 months.
+Phoenix/Prep Program: Pre-Release X Approximately 8 youths participated in the Phoenix or PREP program during this inspection period.
+Youth outcomes and recidivism data are needed.
+Program data should be tracked and measured for efficacy.
+Post Release: Reentry Services X Re-entry services are currently contracted out to FLY 29 Case managers for FLY report that re-entry services are limited to 9 months.
 Youth are not allowed to re-enroll in the program.
 Parents and youth report that 9 months is not enough time for stabilization in the community after an extended period of incarceration.
 This is especially true for youths who are rearrested or return to the Juvenile Hall for violating probation during this time period.
 Extending re-entry services from 9 months to 12 months is highly recommended.
 Juvenile Hall Parent/Youth Handbook X The Parent/Youth Handbook needs to be updated to reflect the passage of AB2417, the Youth Bill of Rights.
 Parent Educational Handbook X This County Office of Education produces an Educational Handbook that should be provided to parents through the Probation Department.
 Intake & Admission Forms X The intake and assessment packet covers medical history, mental health, family relations, education, employment, substance use/abuse, gang involvement, insight, and future goals.
 Institutional Case Plan X Institutional Case Plans (ICP's) are created for youth who are incarcerated for 30 Days or more.
 We did not have the opportunity to review a sample ICP during our inspection.
-Ohio Youth Assessment System (OYAS) X In November of 2022, the Probation Department implemented the use of the Ohio Youth Assessment System (OYAS) Resource Review Board X We did not review any recommendations made by the Resource Review Board during this inspection period.
+Ohio Youth Assessment System (OYAS) X In November of 2022, the Probation Department implemented the use of the Ohio Youth Assessment System (OYAS)

-&lt;sup>30 FLY: Fresh Lifelines for Youth
+29 FLY: Fresh Lifelines for Youth

+Resource Review Board X X We did not review any recommendations made by the Resource Review Board during this inspection period.
 Approved Magazine & Books List X Staff maintains the discretion to deny any item on the approved list based on its content.
 The Commission recommends updating this list annually to ensure it is current.
-Recommendations • F Z I • F • U F ReEr • F Provi Zero data Departme Provide in Update ar Probation oublic car Education ntry Serv Pre-Relea program a Post Relea ding Equ Documen Departments Il PREA is still d ent is takin formation and mainta a Departm n access n, BHRS rices ase: Phoe during th are neede ase: Exte titable In ats: Most ent youth available on, forms information and data on the Probation Department's website. ata to report and demonstrates the efforts the Probation ing to address these issues.
-On and links in Spanish.
-In the Juvenile Services & Institutions Division portions of the ment's website to ensure parents, family members, and the general information, The links to the GIRLS program, County Office of and Food and Health are currently broken or misdirect users.
-In the Juvenile Services & Institutions Division portions of the ment's website to ensure parents, family members, and the general information, The links to the GIRLS program, County Office of and Food and Health are currently broken or misdirect users.
-In the Juvenile Services of the GIRLS program, County Office of and Food and Health are currently broken or misdirect users.
-In the Juvenile Services of the GIRLS program, County Office of and Food and Health are currently broken or misdirect users.
-In the Juvenile Services of the GIRLS program, County Office of the ment's website to ensure parents, family members, and the general information parents are defined and Food and Health are currently broken or misdirect users.
-In the Juvenile Services & Institutions Division portions of the ment's website to ensure parents, family members, and the general information portions of the general information provided in this is inspection period.
-Youth outcomes and recidivism data for this ensure parents are defined and the general information, legal mail, and notices from the Probation s and families receive are in English.
-Youth Grievance Forms are en in English.
-The Commission recommends providing all s, letters, and notices in both English and Spanish.
-In the Probation provided in the general information portions of the information provided in this information, legal mail, and notices from the Probation s and families receive are in English.
-Youth Grievance Forms are en in English.
-The Commission recommends providing all s, letters, and notices in both English and Spanish.
+Recommendations • II • II • II • II ReE • II Provi • II a i Provide a Zero data Departme Provide in Departme Probation Dublic can Education Intry Serv Pre-Relea Program Program Documen Departme Ilso only Informati is still dent is taking and maintage of the parting access ase: Phoe during the pare needed ase: Extenditable In the ent youth available on, formatter the particular of the particular available on, formatter the ent youth available on the ent y Information and data on the Probation Department's website. ata to report and demonstrates the efforts the Probation ing to address these issues.
+In and links in Spanish.
+In and links in Spanish.
+In an He Juvenile Services & Institutions Division portions of the ment's website to ensure parents, family members, and the general information, The links to the GIRLS program, County Office of and Food and Health are currently broken or misdirect users.
+In an Approximately 8 youths participated in this is inspection period.
+Youth outcomes and recidivism data for this ed.
+Data should be tracked and measured for efficacy.
+In and Services from 9 to 12 months.
+In an Approximation and Services to Youth & Families: In of the information, legal mail, and notices from the Probation and families receive are in English.
+Youth Grievance Forms are the in English.
+The Commission recommends providing all so, letters, and notices in both English and Spanish.
+In Approximation and Regular and Notices in both English and Spanish.
+In Approximation and Spanish.